Metal Building Manufacturers Association: MBMA History

 During the 1950s, metal building manufacturers began to use a builder/dealer network model.
 The builders provided contracting and erection services and the manufacturers offered training courses for the building of their structures.
 At that time, Wilber Larkin of Butler Manufacturing wrote to a number of companies and invited them to a meeting in Chicago.

 On September 25, 1956, 13 companies officially formed the Metal Building Manufacturers Association.
 The charter took effect on October 1, 1956, with Armco Steel Corp., Behlen Manufacturing, Butler Manufacturing, Carew Steel, Cowin & Company Inc., Inland-Ryerson Construction Products Company/INRYCO INC., Marathon Metallic Building Company, Martin Steel Buildings Inc., National Steel Products Company/Stran-Steel, Pascoe Steel, Soule Steel, Steelcraft Manufacturing and Wonder Building Corp as the original members.

 MBMA member sales were $69.6 million in 1956.
 The association and its membership grew throughout the late 1950s, and each decade after that.
 In 1960, member sales were $98.6 million and they shipped approximately 260,000 tons of steel.
 There were 16 members in 1960, and in 1968 the Metal Building Dealers Association was formed.

 In 1970, the MBMA had 25 members with sales of $363 million.
 This decade saw the industry advance through a number of new developments.
 The standing seam roof system came into wide production and use during these years.
 Additionally, modern coating systems for both metal roofs and walls allowed metal buildings to incorporate a variety of colors.
 During this decade, the association hired its first full-time director of research and engineering - Dr. Duane Ellifritt, a former engineer with Armco and then on the faculty of Oklahoma State University.

 In 1980, member sales climbed to over $1 billion with steel shipments exceeding 1 million tons.
 Metal Building News became the industry's first tabloid-size trade publication when it began publishing in 1980.
 It is now called Metal Construction News, and in 1985, a second industry magazine began publishing, Metal Architecture.

 In 1990 MBMA member sales exceeded $1.5 billion and steel shipped was over 1.2 million tons.
 By 2000, MBMA member sales were over $2.5 billion and steel shipments were in excess of 1.875 million tons.
 Sales and shipments fell after the 2008 recession, but have since rebounded.
-For the most recent year that the association has on record, 2014 sales were $2.45 billion and members shipped approximately 1,060,000 tons of steel.

-Engineered Metal Building Systems

-Having evolved from the steel beam and corrugated structures of the early 20th century, metal buildings now use computer-aided design and drafting (CAD) systems.
-Metal buildings incorporate different architectural finishes to provide the appropriate facade for various facility types.
+The retail giant, Costco, first tested using metal buildings for its outlets in 1990.
+The test worked; since then the retailer has used metal buildings for 90% of its warehouse stores.
+Costco management has said it can build a metal warehouse in 110 days, contrasted with 160 to 180 days for a traditional structure.